Views of Glaciers in Mt Rainier NP

 Advisories

 When viewing glaciers up close, you should respect the glacier, which are in constant movement and change and creating dangerous situations for anyone close.
 This is especially true near the terminus (end) of the glacier, where ice is breaking off.
+An advisory about glaciers.

 Do not go on a glacier without experienced hikers or climbers and the proper equipment.